SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 First there are some information about the shop and pictures of an shop example.
 You get just the frame of the *BabyStore*.
 Products and categories must be added independently.
 Then after a short definition of the containerization method there is a quickstart that shows the relevant steps.
 After that there you can retrace the whole process of using the shop application and containerizing it.
-In the end there is a checklist that rounds off the process.
+In the end you find a checklist that rounds off the process.

 ## Technologies